 When converting from a code set to fold7, the escape sequence used to designate the code set is chosen according to the order listed.
 For example, the JISX0208.1983-0 characters use 01/11 01/04 04/02 as the designation.

-Files The following list describes the fold7 converters that are found in the /usr/lib/nls/loc/iconv directory:
+This list will describe the fold7 converters that are found in the /usr/lib/nls/loc/iconv directory.